Rocío Orsi

-Rocío Orsi Portalo (Madrid, 3 February 1976 - Madrid, 29 November 2014) was a Spanish philosopher, essayist, and translator, as well as a professor of philosophy at Charles III University of Madrid (UC3M).
+Rocío Orsi Portalo (3 February 1976 – 29 November 2014) was a Spanish philosopher, essayist, and translator, as well as a professor of philosophy at Charles III University of Madrid (UC3M).
 She is considered to be one of the most important Spanish-language thinkers of her generation.

 Education

 Rocío Orsi studied high school at Covadonga High School and a degree in philosophy at the Autonomous University of Madrid, and received her Ph.D. from UC3M in March 2006, with a thesis, directed by Antonio Valdecantos, entitled Ti chre poiein, pensamiento y acción en Sophocles, which would give rise to her book El saber del error.
 (The knowledge of error).

 Career and research

 Since 1999, she was a research fellow at UC3M and a professor since 2004.
 She developed research and work stays in Paris, Cambridge, New York City (Columbia University), and Bologna, Italy, participating in numerous research projects.
 She was instrumental in the founding and activities of the Grupo Kóre Estudios de Género.

 She was assistant vice-dean of the Faculty of Humanities, Communication and Documentation at UC3M, and a member of the boards of the Sociedad Académica de Filosofía and the Asociación Española de Ética y Filosofía Política, as well as of the editorial board of the journal Isegoría.
 She was also active in civil society.
 She was one of the first signatories of the manifesto, Libres e Iguales.

 Orsi cultivated the history of ideas, political and moral philosophy, epistemology, gender studies, and political economy.
 Her initial topics of interest were the relations between philosophy and literature and between epistemological and moral problems.
 She was later concerned with questions of the philosophy of history and, in the period immediately preceding her untimely death, planned a systematic study of ancient skepticism and its modern reception.